Convert Cauliflower from Grams to Whole Cauliflower heads

 Frequently Asked Questions

-How many cauliflower heads make one cup chopped?
+How many cauliflower heads is 500g?

 Which cauliflower variety should I use?